 Transformational Private Sector Engagement

 The private sector is core to market systems, and private sector engagement is critical to advancing more transformational development impact— outcomes that are scaled, sustained, and truly systemic.
 MSP is advancing learning and good practice—by developing knowledge briefs, tools, and guidance—in this critical priority area for USAID, as well as applying learning into MSP’s Partnership Facility.

-- Development and humanitarian practitioners have long grappled with best practices for PSE in the context of fragile and conflict-affected situations.
-Adapting PSE best practices to the unique challenges within these contexts, MSP drafted a Primer on PSE in Fragile and Fragile and Conflict-Affected Situations that offers guidance, embedded systems thinking, and practical examples from 13 vignettes.
-The Primer is complemented by a blog and a PSE Hub Exposure case story on one of the featured firms.
+- The Primer on PSE in Fragile and Fragile and Conflict-Affected Situations adapts PSE best practice for these unique contexts, offering tips, embedding systems thinking, and showcasing practical examples from 13 vignettes - complemented by a blog and a PSE Hub Exposure case story on one of the featured firms.

 Primer on Private Sector Engagement for Fragile and Conflict-Affected Situations

 Market Systems and Partnership's Approach to Gender Lens Investment

 Towards Transformational Impact: Synergies on PSE and MSD

 Practical Application of Market Systems Development

 The market systems development (MSD) approach uses a systems lens to engage with local market actors and catalyze more competitive, inclusive, and resilient market systems.
 By adopting a systemic lens, using a facilitative approach working through local stakeholders, and addressing root causes of inefficiencies in the system, MSD results in greater sustainable impact at scale.
 MSP leverages the strong theoretical base and lessons from application to increase MSD adoption and strengthen the application of good practice.
 Specific MSP activities in this Learning Stream include: